Tories retain Welwyn Hatfield control

 At Broxbourne Borough Council, where 10 seats were being defended, the Tories gained a seat from UKIP, giving them 28 seats on the council, with Labour unchanged on two and leaving UKIP with no representation.

-Labour have controlled Stevenage Borough Council since its creation as a non-metropolitan district in 1973 and this did not change after Thursday's poll but they lost three seats, two to the Conservatives and one to the Lib Dems.
+Labour has controlled Stevenage Borough Council since its creation as a non-metropolitan district in 1973 and this did not change after Thursday's poll, but it lost three seats, two to the Conservatives and one to the Lib Dems.

 One of the Conservatives' gains in Stevenage was won by two votes.
 In the Old Town ward, Tory Jody Hanafin won with 1,012 votes against the Labour Party's Monika Cherney-Craw with 1,010.

-The Labour Party now have 26 seats on the council, with the Tories on nine and the Lib Dems on four.
+The Labour Party now has 26 seats on the council, with the Tories on nine and the Lib Dems on four.

+At North Hertfordshire District Council, the Conservatives held onto control, winning eight seats but losing five.
+The Liberal Democrats gained three and Labour two seats.

+The Conservatives have 29 seats, Labour 14 and the Liberal Democrats six.